How Beast Philanthropy Is Making Kindness Go Viral

-Fast forward 29 months, and Mace has helped grow the Beast Philanthropy channel to 28 million subscribers, with most videos now surpassing 25 million views each.
-“When I started, people would constantly say that it’s impossible to make philanthropy films ‘viral.’
-With Jimmy Donaldson’s (Mr Beast’s) dedication and my exceptional team at JOE, we are pulling it off, film by film,” he said.
+Fast forward 29 months, Beast Philanthropy channel has grown to 28 million subscribers, with most videos now surpassing 25 million views each.
+“When I started, people would constantly say that it’s impossible to make philanthropy films ‘viral,’” Mace said.
+“With Jimmy Donaldson’s (MrBeast’s) vision and a talented creative team, we’ve shown it can be done.”
+Backed by a fantastic philanthropic team that invests in and supports changemakers around the world, this is a look at how storytelling can drive impact.

 Finding the Soul in the Story